-A problem one sees in government often is that political appointees and bureaucrats who are supposed to regulate an industry do the utter bare minimum because they want to work for the companies afterward.
+One problem in government often is that political appointees and bureaucrats who regulate an industry do the bare minimum because they want to work for the companies afterward.
 Unfortunately, this was the case with many who were supposed to regulate the banking industry during the Obama Administration.

-Someone said Zen Leaf values does not value “patients over profit”.
+Someone said Zen Leaf NJ does not value “patients over profit.”

 “Corporate Cannabis is destroying the NJ program and preventing quality businesses from getting licenses.
 You want home grow?
 Not as long as Corp Cannabis with inferior products are paying off politicians to keep it illegal,” said one poster.

-On Reddit, someone said all the reviews Zen Leaf had on the Leafly were from an individual in Ohio who after a brief LinkedIn search was found to be a vice president of the company.
+On Reddit, someone said all the reviews Zen Leaf NJ had on the Leafly page were from an individual in Ohio who, after a brief LinkedIn search, was found to be the company’s vice president.
 The individual was said to have reviewed many dispensaries in Ohio as well.

-Given the nature of how state-based the medical marijuana program is, it is indeed odd that an Ohioan would have been to the dispensary, especially given the restrictions current on traveling due to COVID.
+Given the nature of how state-based the medical marijuana program is, it is indeed odd that an Ohioan would have been to the dispensary.
+Especially given the restrictions currently on traveling due to COVID.

 Someone even claimed the reviews were posted before the store even opened.

-One patient even suggested a boycott of the Zen Leaf dispensary until they reformed their practices.
+One patient even suggested a boycott of the Zen Leaf NJ dispensary until they reformed their practices.